-In 2006, the Mental Health Commission of Canada estimated that 1.2 million young people are affected by mental illness, but less than 20 per cent receive appropriate treatment.
-The Child and Youth Mental Health certificate provides participants with an in-depth understanding of the complex, multi-faceted child/youth mental health journey, exploring areas such as development, risk factors and early indicators, and treatment options.
+The Child and Youth Mental Health certificate provides learners with an in-depth understanding of the complex and multi-faceted field of child and youth mental health.
+We will be exploring areas such as development, risk factors and early indicators, and treatment options through our selection of courses.
 Participants will learn about some of the most common mental health issues affecting children and youth, such as fetal alcohol spectrum disorder, anxiety, depression and attachment.
 This program will also discuss the importance of fostering resiliency and well-being in children and youth.
 The unique needs of gender independent and trans children and Indigenous youth will be explored.

 Throughout the program there will be an emphasis on a collaborative approach to children's mental health and how to work effectively with the support systems surrounding the youth, including schools, family and other professionals.